FAMILY IMMIGRATION LAW FIRM

 A VAWA petition is filed on Form I-360 and requires fairly extensive documentation.
 There are specific requirements that have to be proven in order for USCIS to approve a VAWA petition.
 Generally, the requirements are:

-- Proof of the relationship between the abuser and the undocumented person.
-This includes marriage certificates, birth certificates, and divorce decrees.
+- Proof of Relationship: This includes marriage certificates, birth certificates, or divorce decrees.

 ADJUSTMENT OF STATUS FOR UNDOCUMENTED IMMIGRANTS